tf-encrypted/tf-encrypted/INSTALL.md

 ./tf-encrypted/ $ sudo docker pull tensorflow/tensorflow:custom-op
 ```

-Note: Docker commands may have to be run with sudo!

 Once the docker image has been retrieved we need to open up a shell to input the following commands.

 ```